 AskART.com: The Artists' Bluebook.
 Art purchasing information.
 International in scope.

 Google Art Project: Explore art collections from major museums around the world.
+A brilliant project.

 Metropolitan Museum of Art's Heilbrunn Timeline of Art History: Chronological, geographical, and thematic exploration of the history of art from around the world.